aw-3/aw-3.github.io/_posts/2018-9-11-Tut-CheatEngine.md

 I've only listed a couple of features CE is capable of; There are many more, you just have to explore.

 I _highly_ recommend completing the tutorial included with CE before moving on.
-Understanding what you learn rather than memorizing is important.
+Understanding what you learn rather than simply memorizing it is important.
 Know what you're doing and why and you will be successful.

 Next up are is a crash course on using IDA.